Soulful Sounds brings 70's party to Lima Civic Center

 A Lima community member continues to showcase local talent all while bringing people together for a night out.

-Clarence Zanders held Soulful Sounds tonight at the Lima Civic Center.
+Clarence Zanders held Soulful Sounds Saturday night at the Lima Civic Center.
 The night consisted of a lineup of local singers, dancers, and performers grooving to sounds from the 70s.

 Songs from Icons like Marvin Gaye, Stevie Wonder, and Betty Write were performed for the crowd who was grooving right along.
 Zanders says the event was a great idea to bring the community together and celebrate what the 70s were all about.